mautic/developer-documentation-new/docs/rest_api/emails.rst

 Emails
 ######

-Use this endpoint to obtain details, create, update, or delete Mautic’s Emails.
+Use this endpoint to obtain details, create, update, or delete Mautic's Emails.

 .. code-block:: php